 The Visual Arts program draws on a unique group of prominent and emerging artists through visits to Brisbane's major Art Galleries and working with artists in workshop situations to provide role models and opportunities to extend Visual Art learning for our students.
 Students engage in making and appraising tasks that direct creative expression through an inquiry model of learning.
 Our final year students curate an annual exhibition of their work at an established Brisbane gallery.
 To extend and support the Visual Art Curriculum, the College offers a number of co-curricular activities such as Artbox, where each student can continue to develop their skills in art, using a variety of media.

-Elite and Developmental Sports Programs
+Elite Sports Program

 The main aim or mission of the program is: